 Children and vulnerable adults protection policy

 This guide has been prepared in consultation with the local schools and their procedures.
 We are committed to practice which protects young and vulnerable people from harm.
-Management and volunteers in this organisation accept and recognise it is our duty to understand, avoid and report problems which could lead to such people being harmed.
+Volunteers in this organisation accept and recognise it is our duty to understand, avoid and report problems which could lead to such people being harmed.

 The policy and procedures set out in this guide apply to all children and young people regardless of gender, ethnicity, disability, sexuality or religion.
 All adults and volunteers will receive an electronic copy of the guide, which will form part of their induction and training.

-It is mandatory that you read the guidance.
-Failure to do so may result in action being taken to stop your involvement in PCR.
+It is a requirement of volunteering with us that you read the guidance.
+Failure to do so may result in action being taken to stop your involvement in Shine Radio.

 Some volunteers may also be required to sign a confidential declaration and apply for and receive a satisfactory enhanced disclosure from the CRB before commencing certain activities with us.

-It is mandatory for all volunteers to read the following guidance published by the Department for Education:
+Volunteers who come into contact with children should read the guidance published by the Department for Education:

 Keeping Children Safe in Education